UseClassboard/Classboard/README.md

 ## Meet the Developers

-### cobblesteve01
+### x8r
 - Founder of Classboard
 - Current Owner
 - Head Developer
 - Does most of the development
 - Classboard Support guy
-- Has a YouTube channel
-- Knows HTML, CSS, and JavaScript
+- Knows HTML, CSS, Javascript, Typescript, and is learning Astro
 - Main bug fixer
 - Made the forms
-- yea :D

 ### SyntaxError52
 - Co-Founder of Classboard